darrylsosborne/amazon-efs-workshop/workshop/1-create/README.md

 - Accept the default mount targets, subnets, IP addresses, and security groups.
 Click **Next Step**.

 - Add a tag (key/value) to describe your file system.
-Use the information below to create tags for your file system.
+Use the information below to create a tag for your file system.

 | Key | Value
 | :--- | :---